The Complete Guide to Gas Tungsten Arc Welding

 The tungsten extension should not exceed the inner diameter of the gas cup.
 Tungsten extension is the length of the electrode that protrudes from the torch.
 Arc length is the distance of the electrode tip from the workpiece.

 You should hold the welding torch so that it hovers above the area that is to be welded without making any contact.
-If you are right handed, then you should move the torch from right to left.
-The direction of weld travel should be reversed if you are left handed.
+If you are right-handed, then you should move the torch from right to left.
+The direction of weld travel should be reversed if you are left-handed.

-Initiate the arc using the high frequency feature or the lift arc start method described above.
+Initiate the arc using the high-frequency feature or the lift arc start method described above.

 The torch tip should be tilted at a 15 to 20 degree angle from the vertical away from the direction of weld travel.
 This will improve visibility.
 While moving the torch, make sure that it remains centered.
 If you are using filler material, then make sure that the wire is oriented at a small angle to the horizontal.